some45bucks/OopsAllGradsAssn2/README.md

 This repository is configured to run both on a ROS robot directly and in a containerized VSCode environment.

+You can also just run the monocular odometry code separately from everything else.

+#### DATA
+You can get the data here: https://drive.google.com/drive/folders/10pkFE-y-wk_2PBvocVuUoggc64GXfAjW?usp=share_link. just put the data folder in the root of the project

+it has a video of the phone vide which shows a 90 degree turn and then the images and logs related to each trajectory file.

+There are 4 trajectory files.

+1. `trajectoryPhone10.png` this is the path from the 90 degree turn video at 10 fps
+2. `trajectoryPhone20.png` this is the path from the 90 degree turn video at 20 fps
+3. `trajectoryPyCam10Plus.png` this is the path from the robot driving in a square, where the red path is based on what the robot thinks is's velocity is.
+The green is constructed from the camera.
+This version is setting the cutoff to min 10 features.
+4. `trajectoryPyCam40Plus.png` This version of the same path but with the cutoff at 40 features.

+### Running the Monocular Odometry Code

+To just run the monocular odometry code just run `pip install -r src/find_path_from_cam/requirements.txt` first to install the required packages

+It is set to show the robot camera and path using using a feature cutoff of 40 (disregards the frame unless the feature count is higher than 40 and just assumes a straight direction).
+If you want to see the phone path just turn the varible `ROBOT = False` on line 200. to run it use `python3 src/find_path_from_camera/monocular_odometry.py`

 ### Running on the Robot

 For running this package on the robot, ensure that `/opt/ros/<distro>/setup.bash` has been sourced